CATEM1NAL/APyday-2/FAQ.md

 Just play the game!
 Basically anything you do will give you points that contribute to getting checks, with the number of points scaling as your run progresses and you receive more items.

-There are also checks locked behind the safehouse, with **115** on 6 heist mode or **69** (nice) on 4 heist mode.
+There are also checks locked behind the safehouse, with **138** on 6 heist mode or **92** on 4 heist mode.
 The coins needed to unlock these are multiworld items.
+To move on to the next tier you need to fully upgrade the previous tier and finish the next heist (heist 1 completed for tier 2, heist 2 completed for tier 3, etc).

 Finally, you also send checks when you reach a new heist milestone (heist 1 completed, heist 2 completed, etc).
 These are always progression items.